-As of early 2023, women held nearly half of parliamentary seats in New Zealand (the world's fourth-highest rate), just over 44% in Australia, and 11% in Fiji.
-Women occupied 10% or fewer of parliamentary seats in most other countries in the region.
-Only declined by about half since 1960.
-Abortion laws vary by country.
-While Australia's laws are the least restrictive, Palau and Tonga prohibit abortion with no explicit legal exception.

-New Zealand has had multiple women heads-of-state.
+As of late-2024, women held 46% nearly half of parliamentary seats in New Zealand, over 45% in Australia, and 9% in Fiji.
+Women occupied 9% or fewer of parliamentary seats in most other countries in the region.
+Only New Zealand has had multiple women heads-of-state.
 Women have been historically more involved in traditional than national political affairs.

 Fertility rates have fallen significantly in recent decades, with Australia, Wallis and Futuna, and Palau averaging less than two children per woman.
-Women in Solomon Islands, Tuvalu and Guam typically have an average of three children, though the rates have
+Women in Solomon Islands, Tuvalu and Guam typically have an average of three children, though the rates have declined by about half since 1960.